Ganda Lawka

 Ganda Lawka (ဂန္တလောက, /my/, lit.
 "World of Books") was a Burmese language monthly magazine published by the Burma Education Extension Association.
-The magazine was a sister publication of The World of Books, the English language monthly started by JS Furnivall, and "welcomed modern Burmese prose, original ideas and criticism."
-It was edited by a succession of young Burmese writers, including Zawgyi, Min Thu Wun, Sein Tin and Nwe Soe.
+The magazine was a sister publication of The World of Books, the English language monthly started by JS Furnivall.
+It "welcomed modern Burmese prose, original ideas and criticism."
+Ganda Lawka was edited by a succession of young Burmese writers, including Zawgyi, Min Thu Wun, Sein Tin and Nwe Soe.